abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 - To search in case sensitive only.
 (Defaults to insensitive -ci option)	-cs
 - The Exclusion from the main search found
 </pre>
-Also the most 'test' options owned by 'find' may be passed here, below some excerpt of its manual for its options
+Most of 'find' 'test' options may also be passed here, below are some excerpt of its manual on options
 Simply type l

 $ l
 list every file, directory, and other kind of filesystem under current directory entirely